Home

 • We recognise that bullies can also be victims and that counselling may be better than punishment in some cases

-• All students are encouraged to participate in out-of-class activities.
-Such activities are a vital part of the socialisation process as well as ensuring a healthy mind and a healthy body.
+• We value the opportunities that our co-curricular and extra-curricular activities afford our students to grow and develop.
+Such activities are a vital part of the learning process as well as ensuring a healthy mind and a healthy body.

-• School tours, exchange programmes, day trips, field work, work experience, theatre visits and guest speakers are seen as contributing to a wider education.
+• School tours, day trips, field work, work experience, theatre visits and guest speakers make a valuable contribution to the wider education of our students.

 Attendance and Punctuality

-1. Students are required to attend school every day.
+• Students are required to attend school every day.
 A note of explanation in the School Journal is required for each absence or late arrival.
-In the case of unexplained absences the Year Head may contact the parent/guardian.
+In the case of unexplained absences, the Year Head may contact the parent/guardian.

-4. Students are required to be on time for morning assembly, school and for all classes.
-Latecomers will have their Journal stamped and their names recorded in the ‘Lateness Record Book’.
-Persistent latecomers will be referred to their Year Head.
+• Students are required to be on time for school and for all classes during the day.
+Latecomers must sign-in at reception to register their attendance and have their names recorded in the ‘Lateness Record Book’.
+Yearheads will monitor attendance and punctuality.

-5. Students who are ill or claim to be ill will only be allowed home once the parent/guardian has been contacted and transport is available.
-At Reception students must sign the ‘Register of Illness/Accidents’.
+• Students who are ill should report to their teacher and/or the office to arrange contact with their parents/guardians.
 If a student’s condition gives cause for concern he/she may be brought to the Doctor.
-Medical expenses are the responsibility of the parents.
+Medical expenses are the responsibility of the parents/guardians.

 School Uniform and Appearance